On any visit to Thailand, you will notice quickly how much gold Thais have and how much of it they wear.

-Purchased by Thais, rich and poor, and worn as rings, necklaces, bracelets, pendants and even Buddhist amulets, gold is so popular in Thailand you won’t drive far in most towns without seeing a gold shop.
+Purchased by Thais, rich and poor, and worn as rings, necklaces, bracelets, pendants and even Buddhist amulets, gold in Thailand is so popular, you will not drive far in most towns without seeing a gold shop.

-Then, of course, if you’re a devout Buddhist man and have money, you’re also likely to wear a massive Buddhist amulet, on a gold chain and encased in gold.
-There’s nothing like showing off your religion and your money – both at the same time.
+Then, of course, if you are a devout Buddhist man and have money, you are also likely to wear a massive Buddhist amulet, on a gold chain and encased in gold.
+There is nothing like showing off your religion and your money – both at the same time.

-The main reason Thais buy gold though is as an investment.
-Gold, in the past few decades, has rarely lost much value and, in fact, much of the time keeps increasing in price.
-For Thais who may be worried about losing family money, they know if they buy gold they can always sell it if they happen across hard times.
+In past decades, gold has rarely lost much value and, in fact, much of the time keeps increasing in price.
+For Thais who may be worried about losing family money then, they know if they buy gold they can always sell it if they happen across hard times.

-Thai jewelers also only charge a nominal fee for the craftsman ship of creating a beautiful piece of jewelry in gold so, what you pay in Thailand for an intricately designed ring is often up to 40% cheaper than what you’d pay in the west, and for superior quality gold too.
+Thai jewelers also only charge a nominal fee for the craftsmanship of creating a beautiful piece of jewelry in gold.
+That means what you pay in Thailand for an intricately designed gold ring is often up to 40% cheaper than what you would pay in the west, and for superior quality gold too.

 If you are looking to buy gold in Bangkok, the two best places are Chinatown (Yaworat) and its more than 140 gold shops, and at MBK mall, where you will also find a number of excellent gold shops.

 For today’s prices for gold in Thailand (July 21st, 2019), the buying price for 1 gram of 24k gold is 1382.35 baht, and 20,335.35 baht per baht-weight (14.71 grams).

 You can keep up-to-date on the daily live gold prices in Thailand here.

 Watch the Aljazeera video below about the increase in the price of gold and video taken in the interior of a typical Thai gold shop.